kids-first/kf-cavatica-python-tools/README.md

 To authenticate with sevenbridges, this package looks for a sevenbridges credential profile.
 For instructions to set up a credential file, see instructions on Sevenbridges' website, [here](https://docs.sevenbridges.com/docs/store-credentials-to-access-seven-bridges-client-applications-and-libraries#section-unified-configuration-file).

+Make sure to set the endpoint to the cavatica api endpoint `https://cavatica-api.sbgenomics.com/v2`in the config file.

 ## Recipes

 ### Download files from a Cavatica Project